Phonon-mediated superconductivity in doped monolayer materials: Summary

 In summary, we have studied electron-phonon coupling in graphene and hexagonal boron nitride based on an electron tight-binding and a phonon force constant model giving realistic electron and phonon spectra.
 The ability to tune the relevant system parameters in this detailed model provides a platform for investigating the superconducting properties of graphene and graphene-like systems.

-In graphene, we have identified the phonon modes which couple most strongly to $\pi$-band electrons, which are the electronic states of most relevance for realistic doping levels in graphene.
+In graphene, our results indicate that superconductivity may be possible at sufficiently large doping.
+We have identified the phonon modes which couple most strongly to $\pi$-band electrons, which are the electronic states of most relevance for realistic doping levels in graphene.
 These modes are the high-energy in-plane phonon modes.
 Solving the gap equation assuming singlet pairing, we find the critical temperature and the superconducting gap structure in the Brillouin zone.
-Our results show that the gap is close to uniform along the Fermi surface in the absence of a Coulomb interaction.
-Introducing the Coulomb interaction, however, introduces a slight Fermi surface non-uniformity.
-Furthermore, we find that the Coulomb interaction gives a very dramatic suppression in the critical temperature, in contrast with the moderate reduction in most normal superconductors.
-We understand this in terms of the Anderson-Morel model, where the calculated electron-phonon coupling strength and estimates for the renormalization are of the same order.
-Even if one succeeded in doping graphene so much that the electron-phonon coupling could give rise to superconductivity at experimentally observable temperatures, we therefore expect the Coulomb interaction to prevent the occurrence of the superconducting instability.
-Enhancing the electron-phonon coupling strength remains important to realize phonon-mediated superconductivity in monolayer graphene, but one cannot make predictions without also discussing the effect of Coulomb interaction.
+The gap has small modulations along the Fermi surface, but is surprisingly uniform even for highly anisotropic Fermi surfaces.
+Introducing the Coulomb interaction gives a dramatic suppression in the critical temperature, in contrast with the moderate reduction in most normal superconductors.
+We understand this in terms of the Morel-Anderson model, where the calculated electron-phonon coupling strength and estimates for the renormalization are of the same order.
+Enhancing the electron-phonon coupling strength is important to realize phonon-mediated superconductivity in monolayer graphene, but the effect of the Coulomb interaction also has to be discussed in detail.

 Motivated by the direct onset of a large density of states in the gapped hexagonal boron nitride, we also calculate the dimensionless electron-phonon coupling there within the same framework.
-In spite of the large density of states, however, the charge doping required to obtain a sizeable electron-phonon coupling is similar to the doping required in graphene since the the electron-phonon coupling matrix element is suppressed due to the small Fermi surface at small charge doping.
+In spite of the large density of states, however, the charge doping required to obtain a sizeable electron-phonon coupling is similar to the doping required in graphene since the electron-phonon coupling matrix element is suppressed due to the small Fermi surface at small charge doping.